AscendingPassage.com HOME PAGE.

 It is here, and especially at night, that

-you suffer the feeling of having been shrunken to the size of a pygmy.
+you suffer the feeling of having been shrunken.

-All round you rise monoliths mighty as rocks.
+All round you rise monoliths mighty as gods.
 You have to take twenty

 paces to pass the base of a single one of them.
 They are placed quite